 - a multimedia educational interpretive centre

 - ten car parks are available in front of the Mary Grigor Centre

 - safe bus set down area at the front of the property (parking is not permitted in the grounds of Bankfoot House).

-Bankfoot House is open each week from Friday to Sunday, 10.00 am – 3.00 pm.
+From Wednesday 7 April 2021 Bankfoot House will be open to the public Wednesday to Sunday from 10am to 3pm.
 Guided tours are available for groups and schools by appointment.
 Phone 5420 8600.
 Bookings are essential.

 View the fact sheet.